Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Path to a Diffusion Approximation

 \subsection{An Example: The Processor Sharing Queue with Reneging}

 To illustrate the method, we derive the fluid and diffusion equations for the model described in \cite{gromollkruk}, but with reneging.
+This is only meant as an illustrative example, as proofs of convergence, uniqueness of solutions, and tightness are left for future work.
 As discussed in the introduction, we examine a processor sharing queue with impatience.
 Let $\{(v_i, l_i)\}_{i=1}^\infty$, with $(v_i, l_i) \sim \vartheta$, be the i.i.d.\ sequence of initial service and patience times of jobs in the queue, and let $E(t)$ be the exogenous arrival process to the queue.
 Define the measure-valued state descriptor $\mathscr{Z}(t)$ on $\mathbb{R}_+^2$ to place a Dirac mass at the point (remaining service time, remaining patience time) for each job in the system.

 The contribution to $\mathscr{Z}(t)$ that occurs at jump times of $E(\cdot)$ is given by:

 Between jumps, each point mass evolves deterministically at rate $-\left(1 / \langle 1, \mathscr{Z}(t) \rangle, 1\right)$, reflecting decreases in remaining service and patience times.